The Domain (Austin, Texas)

 It is owned and operated by Endeavor Real Estate Group, Cousins Properties, Simon Property Group, and Stonelake Capital Partners.
 It is bordered on the west by Union Pacific Railroad, on the west and north by Loop 1, on the south by Braker Lane, and on the east by Burnet Road.

-Initial development
+As of April 2022, The Domain has more than 5,000 apartment units and about 3.5 million square feet of office space.